 In April 2009, the FASB issued FASB Staff Position No. 157-4 (FSP 157-4), Determining Fair Value when the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly, which provides guidance on determining fair value when there is no active market or where the price inputs being used represent distressed sales.
-FSP 157-4 is effective for interim and annual periods ending after June 15, 2009 and shall be applied prospectively.
-We do not expect the adoption of FSP 157-4 will have a material impact on our financial position or results of operations.
+FSP 157-4 is effective for interim and annual periods ending after June 15, 2009.
+We adopted the provisions of FSP 157-4 during the quarter ended June 30, 2009, which did not have a material impact on our financial position or results of operations.